abhimita/udacity-algorithms/min_max/README.md

 ## Code design

-The list of numbers is scanned.
+The list of numbers is scanned sequentially.
 Two variables are used - one to hold the max value and other one to hold the min value.
 For every element in the list, a comparison is made whether the element is bigger(smaller) than the max(min) value seen so far.
 The variables are updated appropriately.
 This way the max & min values are determined in a single pass with time complexity O(n)